ComScore

 You can’t bring Ina Garten to the Thanksgiving potluck, but you can bring her elegant mini vegetable gratins.
 If you don’t have individual serving dishes, just bake it in one and increase the cooking time.

-• Why We Love It: crowd-pleaser, make ahead, low sugar
+• Why I Love It: crowd-pleaser, make ahead, low sugar

 • Serves: 8

 Why are these potatoes the best, you ask?
 Well, they’re impossibly creamy and comforting, plus they taste even better if you make them ahead of time.
-Experiment with different cheeses if you’re feeling feisty ahead of your Thanksgiving potluck.
+Experiment with different cheeses if you’re feeling scientific ahead of the Thanksgiving potluck.

-• Why We Love It: crowd-pleaser, vegan, gluten free, make ahead
+• Why I Love It: crowd-pleaser, vegan, gluten free, make ahead

 • Serves: 8

 It’s a known fact that vegans don’t get enough love at the Turkey Day table, but this plant-based casserole can help.
-It even does double duty as a side dish or a main.
+It even does double duty as a side dish or a main, thanks to satiating lentils and pine nuts.

-• Why We Love It: crowd-pleaser, make ahead, beginner-friendly, <10 ingredients
+• Why I Love It: crowd-pleaser, make ahead, beginner-friendly, <10 ingredients

 • Serves: 6

-Two types of cheese, one beloved vegetable and zero problems.
-A pinch of nutmeg makes this one extra cozy.
+Two types of cheese, one beloved vegetable, zero complaints.
+A pinch of nutmeg makes this one extra cozy and autumnal, but the heavy cream, Gruyère and Parm do most of the heavy lifting.

 Photo: Liz Andrew/Styling: Erin McDowell